agmath/agmath.github.io/index.md

 <br/><br/>

 Hello, and welcome to my webpage!
-I am a former Associate Professor of Mathematics at Southern New Hampshire University.
+I am an Associate Professor of Mathematics at Southern New Hampshire University.
 While I earned my PhD in *Mathematics* under [Dr. Nancy Eaton](http://www.math.uri.edu/~eaton/) at the University of Rhode Island in 2013, my teaching responsibilities and interests have transitioned to data science over the past five years.
 In particular, I am interested in data science projects that promote the *social good*.
 The pages on this site contain information about the courses I teach, my current interests/endeavors, and information for people (particularly students) who are interested in working with me.
 I hope you'll find something useful during your visit!<br/>
 (**Page Quick-Links:** [Current Courses](#currently-teaching), [Previous Courses](#course-information-from-previous-semesters), [Undergraduate Research](#research-with-undergraduates), [DS/ML](#data-science-and-machine-learning), [Miscellaneous](#other-initiatives)),